 Sharing the Vision

-There are many ways to prepare for membership.
-While you are welcome to join the congregation at any time, you are also invited to take whatever time you need to discern whether First Unitarian Church is your spiritual home.
-Below are some of the ways you can prepare for membership and/or deepen your membership commitment when you join the church.
+While you are welcome to join the congregation at any time, you are also invited to take whatever time you need to discern whether First Unitarian Church of Oakland is your spiritual home.

 Preparing for Membership

-- Spend some time reflecting within yourself about what it will mean to you to commit to being a member of this church.
-How will you want to help make the mission and goals of this institution real?
+- Spend some time getting to know others here, attending worship, and reflecting within yourself about what it will mean to you to commit to being a member of this church.
+How will you want to make the mission and goals of this church real?
+How might you want to invest your won gifts of time, talent and treasure to support our mission?
 Does the First Unitarian Church of Oakland feel like your spiritual home?
-How might you want to invest your own gifts of time, talent and treasure to support our mission?

 How to Join

 - Sign the membership book.
-It is available most Sundays to sign.
-Your signature must be witnessed by someone from the Membership Team, clergy or staff member.
+It is available on the 4th Sundays.
+Your signature must be witnessed by someone from the clergy and another member of the church.

 - Participate in a formal welcoming Ingathering Ceremony.
-Ingatherings are a part of the services three times a year.
+Ingathering are a part of the services twice a year.
 There are special words of welcome and a covenanting with the congregation.
 New members receive a chalice pin and their “member” nametag.
-Members and their guests are invited to a special luncheon in their honor following the service.

 - As a member of the church you have the right to vote at all congregational meetings and elections.
 And, if you wish, can be nominated and elected to serve on any standing committee.
 Only members are counted by our denomination in its annual survey.
 Non-members are welcome to participate in many areas of church life but membership allows us to “stand and be counted” as a liberal religious body so that we may have more influence in making real the values and vision we have for ourselves and the world around us.